 The new Welsh Highland Railway is being developed and runs very close to the NNR, but it remains to be seen if there will be a stop on the route that would make a visit to Hafod Garregog feasible by using the train.

 If you are able to get to Hafod Garregog there is a pleasant stroll along a wooded lane that runs beside the River Glaslyn.
 THe lane also serves a few private houses.

 There are plenty of lovely woodland plants to enjoy in spring, and this is an excellent place for seeing summer migrant birds.

 On the return walk, the mountain views are wonderful, with Snowdon itself clearly visible when the weather is fine.

-The reserve is owned by the National Trust and managed in association with the Countryside Council for Wales (CCW).
+The reserve is owned by the National Trust and managed in association with Natural Resources Wales (NRW).